mdbergmann/cl-gserver/README.md

     Received result: Hello Buzz
     ```

-### ask-s and ask with timeout
+#### ask-s and ask with timeout

 A timeout (in seconds) can be specified for both `ask-s` and
 `ask` and is done like so:

-To demonstrate this we could setup an example \'sleeper\' actor:
+To demonstrate this we could setup an example 'sleeper' actor:

 ```elisp
 (ac:actor-of *system*